MrBobertus/MrBobertus.github.io/README.md

 # MrBobertus's GitHub

 Welcome!
 I'm MrBobertus, an ambitious developer with a passion for building user-friendly and visually appealing experiences.
 I'm currently focused on honing my skills in Java and JavaScript, and I also enjoy exploring game development concepts.
-This repository contains my portfolio website and several other webpage projects.
+This repository contains my portfolio website and several other projects.

 ## Repository Structure